Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 swing 39:
 - By RetroAdvance64.
 - [Re-made by the original artist] -- Redesigned to go on-par with the "Time" Icon theme/flair for Supernova.

+swing 40:
+- By JustHyperCL.
+- Collab with RetroAdvance64.
+Sketch made by him.

 swing 41:
 - By Drian114.